innoveworkshop/Bipolary/README.md

 A minimalistic discrete desktop class-A headphone amplifier.

 ## Follow Along

 If you want to learn more about this project and also follow along its journey, check out the [project's YouTube playlist](https://www.youtube.com/playlist?list=PLbjMhZ3Qv6a8xDwKZuQG69gMUy-2NGEBN).

+## Component Library

+In order to keep my projects 100% consistent I've built my own Eagle library, which is all standardized and nice.
+So if you want to hack on this project be sure to download the [Innove Workshop Eagle library](https://github.com/innoveworkshop/InnoveWorkshop-Eagle-Library).

 ## License